Updated: July 19, 2022

 Children are at the centre of curriculum development at Brunswick East PS, therefore our learning and teaching programs are planned to meet the needs of each and every child.
 We value that children come to school already equipped with the desire and ability to learn.
 They come with an ability to think deeply, with different learning styles and a multitude of experiences and social interactions.
 They have been exploring and investigating their worlds to construct their own theories about how things work long before they come to school.
 So that their curiosity and learning continues we set high expectations for all learners across all areas of the curriculum.

 How children learn at BEPS

-Teacher – initiated experiences: By taking account of curriculum guidelines, children’s interests, learning styles, knowledge and understandings, teachers plan for possibilities and prepare an irresistible, ever-changing environment, full of open ended challenges and situations that invite children to inspect and explore the world around them.
+Teacher – initiated experiences: By taking account of curriculum guidelines, children’s interests, learning styles, knowledge and understandings, teachers plan for possibilities and prepare an irresistible, ever-changing environment, full of open-ended challenges and situations that invite children to inspect and explore the world around them.
 Teachers then closely observe children through questioning, listening, discussion and analysis of work.
-The look at ways that students interpret and respond to their environment, which is then modified accordingly, to elicit deeper thinking and learning cross-disciplinary inquiry (all areas of AusVELS ).
+They look at ways that students interpret and respond to their environment, which is then modified accordingly, to elicit deeper thinking and learning in all areas of the Victorian Curriculum.
 This process of learning is achieved through focused, teacher-guided projects.